TrustedLegalServices/.github/pull_request_template.md

-### Wrike ticket URL or Short description of change and which issue is fixed
+### Jira ticket URL or Short description of change and which issue is fixed

 ** link **